USSR anti-religious campaign (1970s–1987): Anti-religious propaganda

-The official line that believers’ feelings should not be insulted continued to be widely violated in practice.
-The antireligious propaganda after Khrushchev was still very much influenced by the policy set down by the 21st CPSU congress in 1959.
+The official line that believers' feelings should not be insulted continued to be widely violated in practice.
+Anti-religious propaganda after Khrushchev was still very much influenced by the policy set down by the 21st CPSU Congress in 1959.

 The Soviet press began to sound an alarm in 1972 on account of Communist party and Komsomol members who were not only participating in religious rites, but even initiating them.

-The volume of anti-religious literature grew in the 1970s, partly due to a hardening general line towards religion formed as a result of more people turning to religion.
+The volume of anti-religious literature grew in the 1970s, partly due to a hardening general line towards religion formed as a result of more people turning to it.
 The press and special conferences complained about the insufficiency of atheistic propaganda.
 The anti-religious education in the school system was accused of laxity.

 Faculties and departments were created for training atheist lecturers in the regions of Moscow, Leningrad, Lipetsk, Gorky and in the Tatar ASSR; permanent seminars existed for the same purpose in Ukraine, Moldavia and Lithuania.
 All of the state work, however, was found insufficient to counter the influence of religion, especially among youth, who were believed to be finding the atheistic material unconvincing and of low quality.
 In some areas, such as Uzbekistan, the quality of the propaganda allegedly declined.
 The establishment was troubled by the growing indifference and apathy among the youth for atheism as well as anti-religious propaganda.

 The Eastern Orthodox Church was seen as an increasing threat, especially with regard to its historic claims of developing the Russian nation.
-At the same time, the anti-religious propaganda came to increasingly distinguish between the supposed loyal majority of believers and the enemies of the state who occupied the fringes of religion.
+At the same time, anti-religious propaganda came to increasingly distinguish between the supposed loyal majority of believers and the enemies of the state who occupied the fringes of religion.